holepunchto/pear-docs/building-blocks/hyperdht.md

 #### **`const socket = node.connect(remotePublicKey, [options])`**

-Connect to a remote server.
+Connects to a remote server.
 Similar to `createServer` this performs UDP hole punching for P2P connectivity.

 ```javascript
 const node = new DHT()